-Unless the law and regulations say we don't need to, we'll give you a statement monthly showing all you owe, and the minimum payment you need to make to us for that month.
+We'll give you a statement monthly showing all you owe, and the minimum payment you need to make to us for that month, unless the law or regulations say we don't need to.
 We explain how we calculate the minimum payment due in the credit card schedule and this is different for each type of credit card.
+We'll also tell you in your statement about any overdue payments and the amount you owe us that's above your credit limit.